cachatj/sample-pace-data-analytics-ml-ai/README.md

-# **DAIVI** : *A Reference Solution to accelerate development of Data, Analytics, AI and Visualization applications on AWS*
+# **DAIVI** : *A Reference Solution with Terraform modules to accelerate development of Data, Analytics, AI and Visualization applications on AWS*

 ## Table of Contents
 - [About DAIVI](#about-daivi)